mattermost/docs/source/help/messaging/mentioning-teammates.rst

 Confirmation dialog warnings
 ---------------

-Any mention that will trigger notifications for over five users, a confirmation dialog will appear requiring confirmation from the user posting the mention before sending notifications to those users.
+For any mention that will trigger notifications for more than five users, the user posting the mention must confirm the action before sending the notifications.
+This confirmation dialog only appears when ``TeamSettings.EnableConfirmNotificationsToChannel`` in ``config.json`` is enabled.
-*Dialog will only appear when the following setting is enabled: TeamSettings.EnableConfirmNotificationsToChannel* *This warning is not displayed for group mentions on mobile*
+*This warning is not displayed for group mentions on mobile*

 Highlighting